GSA/digitalgov.gov/content/resources/_x/storify-federal-terms-of-service.md

 layout: docs
 ---

 [Storify](https://storify.com/) helps make sense of what people post on social media.
-Storify is a socialÂ network service that lets the user create stories or timelines using social media such as Twitter, Facebook and Instagram.
-UsersÂ curate the most important voices and turn them into stories.
+Storify is a social network service that lets the user create stories or timelines using social media such as Twitter, Facebook and Instagram.
+Users curate the most important voices and turn them into stories.

 <a class="button" style="color: #000000" href="https://storify.com/tos/amendment">View Stoirfy Federal Terms of Service</a>